 Another tourist draw of Nara park is the Todaiji Temple – the largest wooden building on earth, which houses the Daibutsuden – the great Buddha.
 Despite being the biggest wooden structure, it used to be even bigger – the current version was rebuilt in the early 1700’s after having previously burnt down twice, and was rebuilt at only two-thirds of its original height, now measuring about 50 meters tall, 50 meters wide and with a breadth of almost 60 meters.
 However, it is still an impressive building and unique in that photography is allowed within the temple.

 The Great Buddha statue is almost 15 meters tall.
-It weighs 500 tons and its shoulders are 28 meters across.
-Emperor Shomu left his mark on the Buddha: using x-ray, it has recently been discovered that inside the knee of the Buddha are several relics of the emperor, including swords, mirrors, jewels, pearls and… a human tooth.
+It weighs 500 tons and its shoulders are 11 meters across.
+Emperor Shomu left his mark on the Buddha: using x-ray, it was discovered in 2010 that two swords, which were relics of the emperor, were around the knee of the Buddha.

 There are other small statues within the temple, as well as a hollow tunnel through the bottom of one of the support columns which you can crawl through… if you think you’ll fit!
-Entrance to the temple is 500 yen for adults and 300 yen for primary school children.
+Entrance to the temple is 500 yen for adults (to be increased to 600 yen from 2018) and 300 yen for primary school children (also 300 from 2018).

 These two attractions are located on the far side of the park which, in my opinion, is the choice direction to enter the park from – crowds flock to the west side of the park which is crowded and noisy, but the east side is much more atmospheric and alluring – a particularly good entrance if you’ve previously been visiting the Irie Taikichi Memorial Museum of Photography, which is close by.